Is Red Hat Enterprise Linux Open Source?

 What Is Enterprise Linux?

 Enterprise Linux is a branch of the GNU Linux kernel.
 The kernel itself is optimized for running Linux in a business enterprise environment.
 The software was designed to work well with common hardware found in the data centers of large enterprises.
 It ships with a set of commands that are familiar to experienced Linux administrators.
 This makes it easy to find qualified resources to utilize an enterprise edition.

-What Is Red Hat Linux?
+What Is Red Hat Enterprise Linux?

 The offering has an ecosystem of software surrounding an enterprise Linux kernel.
-That ecosystem of software is maintained and developed into by RedHat Inc. It’s a curated set of software that comes together to form the RedHat enterprise Linux offer.
+That ecosystem of software is maintained and developed into by RedHat Inc. It’s a curated set of software that comes together to form the RedHat offer.

-Is RedHat Enterprise Linux Open Source?
+Is RHEL Open Source?

-Red Hat Enterprise Linux is built from open source components.
+RHEL is built from open source components.
 The kernel itself and the supporting software are all open source.
 However, Red Hat has built infrastructure, support, and a suite of services that will let you license their branded version of enterprise Linux and use it in production.

 Part of the idea of being truly open source implies software freedom.
 When a user is not able to freely run, procure, and install the software without also having to register with a license server/pay for it then the software is no longer free.
 While the code may be open, there’s a lack of freedom.
-So according to the ideology of open source software, Red Hat Enterprise Linux is not open source.
+So according to the ideology of open source software, Red Hat is not open source.

-Truly Open Source Alternative for Enterprise
+Truly Open Source Alternative for Enterprise Linux

 The Differences Between Red Hat and CentOS

-Download this datasheet to see how they compare on over 15 factors including licensing, security, package management, and available commercial support.
+In the Red Hat and CentOS datasheet, you can see how they compare on over 15 factors including licensing, security, package management, and available commercial support.